amgottlieb/OSIRIS_Imaging_DRP/README.md

       --docrmask            Run cosmic ray rejection.
       --doskysub            Perform sky subtraction.
       --dostack             Align all images with eachother and median combine them into one image.
       --dowcs               Improve the astrometric solution.
+If this is not set, then the program will not do any astrometric correction, automatic or manual.
       --dointeractive       Manually choose stars to use for performing astrometry.
+If this is not set, then the program will run automatic astrometry as long as --dowcs is also set.
       --seeing SEEING       Seeing of the images.
 Check the header or the QA (quality assurance) file.
-      --logfile LOGFILE     Name of the file which contains all print statements from the pipeline.
+Default: 1.0 arcsec --logfile LOGFILE     Name of the file which contains all print statements from the pipeline.
-      --dooverwrite DOOVERWRITE
-                            Overwrites any existing files.
-Default: False
+      --clean CLEAN         Overwrites all existing folders and files to start from scratch.
+Default: False --doall               Do all of the corrections (dobias, doflat, dobpm, docalib, docrmask, doskysub, dostack, dowcs (automatic))

 You can run the pipeline from any folder using the full path to the data with the following syntax: